SquidBowl/squidbowl/README.md

 - 💎 I am Non-binary/Genderfluid, so any pronouns work!

-- 😼 Looking forward to working on more awesome projects.

 - 🍌 If you're looking to contact me, please PM me over Gamebanana.

 Check out my [Carrd](https://squidbowl.carrd.co/)!